chainguard-dev/edu/content/chainguard/chainguard-images/faq.md

 ---

 ### Are Chainguard Images based on Alpine?
-Some of our images are still based on Alpine, but going forward the majority will be based on  [Wolfi](/open-source/wolfi/), a Linux _undistro_ we built specifically to address software supply chain security issues.
+No. Chainguard images are based on [Wolfi](/open-source/wolfi/), a Linux _undistro_ we built specifically to address software supply chain security issues.

 ### How do Chainguard Images relate to the Google Distroless Images?
 The [Google distroless](https://github.com/GoogleContainerTools/distroless) images follow a similar philosophy to many of our images: they are minimal images that don't include package managers or shells.
 The main difference is in the implementation.
 The Google distroless images are built with